radekg/kafka-protocol-go/README.md

 # Kafka Protocol for go and tinygo

 This is a fork of the Kafka protocol implementation from [grepplabs/kafka-proxy](https://github.com/grepplabs/kafka-proxy).
-This fantastic work is a great donor because this it:
+This fantastic work is a great donor because it:

-- Does not use any reflection.
+- Does not use reflection.
 - Does not use goroutines.
 - Does not use channels.